 Gabapentin is an anticonvulsant medication that doctors prescribe as an epilepsy treatment to prevent partial seizures.

 Gabapentin cannot cure epilepsy, but it helps the brain prevent seizures.
 This drug can also act as a pain reliever for various conditions that affect the nervous system, such as postherpetic neuralgia, a pain that occurs due to shingles.
+It can also treat symptoms of restless leg syndrome.

 However, doctors do not prescribe gabapentin to treat arthritis pain or acute pain that results from minor injuries.